trufflesuite/trufflesuite.com/src/guides/debugging-an-example-smart-contract/index.md

 ## Debugging errors

 The above shows how the contract _should_ work.
 Now, we will introduce some small errors to the contract and redeploy it.
-We will see how the issues present itself, and also **use Truffle's built-in debug feature to fix the issues**.
+We will see how the issues present themselves, and also **use Truffle's built-in debug feature to fix the issues**.

 We will look at the following issues: